karlseguin/http.zig/readme.md

-An HTTP/1.1 server for Zig.
+# An HTTP/1.1 server for Zig.

 ## Demo
 http.zig powers the <https://www.aolium.com> [api server](https://github.com/karlseguin/aolium-api).

 # Installation
 This library supports native Zig module (introduced in 0.11).
 Add a "httpz" dependency to your `build.zig.zon`.
+This library only imports [websocket.zig](https://github.com/karlseguin/websocket.zig) and [metrics.zig](https://github.com/karlseguin/metrics.zig) - two libraries that I've written which have no other dependencies.

 # Why not std.http.Server
 `std.http.Server` is slow.
 Exactly how slow depends on what you're doing and how you're testing.
+There are many Zig HTTP server implementations.
+Most wrap `std.http.Server` and tend to be slow; slower than Sinatra.
+A few wrap some C libraries and are much faster (though some of these are slow too!). http.zig is written in Zig, without using `std.http.Server`.
+On an M2, a basic request can hit 110K requests per seconds.

 ## Branches (scaling, robustness and windows)
 Until async support is re-added to Zig, 2 versions of this project are being maintained: the `master` branch and the `blocking` branch.
 Except for very small API changes and a few different configuration options, the differences between the two branches are internal.